WeSon8840/single-cell-integration-pipeline/single_cell_Demo.md

 If `doublet_score > 0.2`, the cell is likely a doublet.

-Once we got thoes plots and doublet_score, we can determine appropriate filtering thresholds.
+We can determine appropriate filtering thresholds once we get those plots and doublet_score.

 - `total_counts`:
   - Low total UMI counts may indicate low-quality cells, while very high counts suggest doublets.